sdr-enthusiasts/docker-planefence/README-planetweet.md

 - Go to https://developer.twitter.com/en/apps and sign in to your Twitter account.
 Click "Create an app".

 - If you've previously registered a Twitter application, it should be listed at https://apps.twitter.com/.
 - Once you've registered an application, make sure to set your application's Access Level to "Read, Write and Access Direct Messages".
-If you don't, PlaneFence's tweets *will* fail.
+If you don't, Planefence's tweets *will* fail.

 - A mobile phone number must be associated with your account in order to obtain write privileges.
 If your carrier is not supported by Twitter and you are unable to add a number, contact Twitter using https://support.twitter.com/forms/platform, selecting the last checkbox.
 Some users have reported success adding their number using the mobile site, https://mobile.twitter.com/settings, which seems to bypass the carrier check at the moment.

 - Copy your `Consumer API keys` to a secure spot.
 Don't lose them - you will need them in the next step.

-Now, you're ready to authorize PlaneFence to send out tweets.
-Give the following command from the host machine's command line, while PlaneFence is running and follow the instructions:
+Now, you're ready to authorize Planefence to send out tweets.
+Give the following command from the host machine's command line, while Planefence is running and follow the instructions:
 ```
 docker exec -it planefence /root/config_tweeting.sh
 ```

 - Last, don't forget to edit `planefence.config` and set `PF_TWEET=ON`.
-Note -- this parameter ONLY concerns general PlaneFence tweeting and doesn't affect Plane-Alert tweeting (see below).
+Note -- this parameter ONLY concerns general Planefence tweeting and doesn't affect Plane-Alert tweeting (see below).

 - If you also want Plane-Alert to send Twitter DM's, please read the instructions in `planefence.config` on how to enable this.
-Configuring Twitter as described above is a prerequisite for Plane-Alert tweets to work, however if you don't want to send any general PlaneFence tweets, you can leave `PF_TWEET=OFF`
+Configuring Twitter as described above is a prerequisite for Plane-Alert tweets to work, however if you don't want to send any general Planefence tweets, you can leave `PF_TWEET=OFF`

 # Summary of License Terms
 This program is free software: you can redistribute it and/or modify